 Plan your trip

-We recommend staying the night at one of our towns and making a day (or two) of travelling the Silo Art Trail and visiting nearby towns and attractions.
+We recommend staying the night at one or two of our towns and making a few days of travelling the Silo Art Trail and visiting nearby towns and attractions.
 Just be sure to organise your stay in advance, as it may be hard to find accommodation late at night.

 From silo to silo